albassort/AVX-512-reST-community-docs/README.rst

 What is this
 ------------
-In my efforts to study AVX-512 I found quite the issue.
-The only readily available documentation is that provided by Intel, as well as, the headers provided by your favorite compiler.
-However, they have two mutually exclusive benefits
+AVX-512 Documentation is scattered and, prior to now, not in a Text-focused, easily searchable way.
+This repository is aimed at filling this space, by giving an efficient, easily usable, documentation source.
+The primarily dilemma is as follows:

-- Headers
+- Headers:

-  - Not all in one place, the instructions are fractured across many files.
+  - Not all in one place, the Intrinsics definitions are fractured across many files.
-  - No comments, at least not in any compiler I checked.
-Not in GCC or Clang.
-Thus its hard to know what it is unless you are well versed in AVX-512 naming schemes and have a strong understanding of each instructions use case.
+  - Unlike source code headers, their purpose is not to provide documentation, thus no documentation or comments are usually contained within.
+They presume you have a separate documentation source.

-- Intel's site
+- Intel's site:

   - Non-accessible.
 Its an HTML only site.
   - Not easily searchable.

-So I decided to copy the benefits of both, and make this.
-As, I prefer text based documentation.
+- This site:

+  - Documentation is centralized, and searchable in a single file or with a central index.
+A mnemonics `searchable` format is even provided, to replace Intel's filters. `Tech`-`Category`-`Width`
+  - Documentation is provided by Intel, and patched by community notes.
+In the future, perhaps we could combine Intel and AMD's docs.
+  - Easier reading, much more straightforward, on both the HTML site and in the single rst file.

 Data
 ----
 The primary data, outside of Community Note sections, come from Intel.
+However, documents here have the capacity to patch and add `Community Notes` should this be needed.

 Patching
 ~~~~~~~~
 There is a patching system.
-Here is the json format
+Here is the JSON format

 .. code-block:: json

     ".*fixup.*": {
       "matchName": "Fix up Notes",
-      "note": "The phrase 'Fix Up' in this context means to apply your desire method of error detection and correction or flagging.
+      "note": "The phrase 'Fix Up' in this context means to apply your desired method of error detection, correction, and, flagging.
 For example, make a number NAN if it fulfils a certain criteria",
       "references": [
         {
           "text": "A stackoverflow explanation of Fix Up",